+- 1 water cooler

+- ♦ 1 stocked kit

+- all emergency information

+- athlete insurance information

-- ♦ 2 pair of crutches - 14.
-For protocols concerning injury evaluation, care, and rehabilitation, as well as emergency situations, and universal precautions, athletic trainers should refer to the Athletic Training Handbook located in the UWA Athletic Training Facility. - 15.
-In the event that an emergency arises, do not hesitate to call 911, and have the athlete transported.
+- 14. For protocols concerning injury evaluation, care, and rehabilitation, as well as emergency situations, and universal precautions, athletic trainers should refer to the UWA Policy & Procedure Manual for Athletic Trainers located in the UWA Athletic Training Facility and on the Athletic Training website.

+- 15. In the event that an emergency arises, do not hesitate to call 911, and have the athlete transported.
 One of the assigned athletic trainers should accompany the injured athlete to the health care facility and the other stay with the other athletes.
-As soon as possible, contact the Head Athletic Trainer or one of the staff athletic trainers and inform them of the situation. - 16.
-All Head Coaches, Assistant Coaches, and Graduate Assistant Coaches will be required to annually meet with their athletic trainer on their field, court, or facility to discuss the Emergency Action Plan associated with their program. - 17.
+As soon as possible, contact the Head Athletic Trainer or one of the staff athletic trainers and inform them of the situation.

+- 16. All Head Coaches, Assistant Coaches, and Graduate Assistant Coaches will be required to annually meet with their athletic trainer on their field, court, or facility to discuss the Emergency Action Plan associated with their program. - 17.
 All Head Coaches, Assistant Coaches, and Graduate Assistant Coaches will be required to biannually attend a "CPR and AED for Adult" and "First Aid" review course hosted at the university.